HarshPanchal18/DevOps/kafka/strimzi/INSTALL.md

     kubectl create namespace myproject
     ```

-2. Apply all the YAMLs from install/cluster-operator directorty of version `0.45.0`.
+2. Apply all the YAMLs from install/cluster-operator directorty of version `0.45.0` to deploy `Strimzi Operator`.

     ```bash
     kubectl apply -n myproject \